Skip to content

 Late Arrival and Missed Appointments

-Eligible UHC patients and clients who arrive late or miss their scheduled appointments are subject to the following fees:
+Eligible patients and clients who arrive late or miss their scheduled appointments will be charged a $30 fee regardless of visit type.
+Late arrivals will be rescheduled to the next available appointment.

 Fees and Payment